developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Display Configuration - Timeout

-This Managed Configuration allows an Administrator using an EMM to configure the amount of inactivity, in seconds, after which the device will timeout and the Display Screen will be turned off.
+This Managed Configuration allows an Administrator using an EMM to configure the amount of inactivity, in seconds, after which the device will timeout and the Display Screen is turned off.

 A given device may not support all options that are allowed to be specified using this Managed Configuration.
-In the event that the value specified is not supported on a given device, the smallest larger value that is supported will be used or, if no larger value is supported, then the largest smaller that is supported will be used.
+In the event that the value specified is not supported on a given device, the smallest larger value that is supported is used or, if no larger value is supported, then the largest smaller that is supported is used.

 ### Display Configuration - Blanking Mode